YavinOwens/Data-Quality-Review-System/validations/connect_to_oracle/README.md

 # Oracle 19c Offline Connectivity Package

-This package provides functionality for connecting to Oracle 19c databases in an offline environment using Python 3.10.
+This package provides a comprehensive solution for connecting to Oracle 19c databases in an offline environment, with support for both thick and thin mode connections.

 ## System Requirements